Giuseppe Zanardelli: Prime minister

+In 1902, a law was passed that set the minimum working age at 12, while also limiting the working day for female workers to 11 hours.
+That same year, a Supreme Council of Labour was set up as an advisory body "to examine labour issues and to give its opinion on proposed legislation."
+A law introduced on 21 June 1902 authorized the establishment of an agricultural credit institution in Lazio with the power to grant short- and long-term agricultural credit in that province.
+During his tenure, law no. 254 was passed on 31 May 1903, aimed at improving living conditions for workers and to control housing speculation, with the establishment of a Public Housing Institute (Istituto per la Case Popolari).
+The law was also known as the Luzzatti law, since it was introduced by the deputy Luigi Luzzatti, a member of the opposition at that time.

-Zanardelli focused his attention on the issue of the South: in September 1902 he undertook a journey through Basilicata, as one of the poorest regions in Italy, to see for himself the problems in the Mezzogiorno.
-Zanardelli was unable to achieve much during his last term of office, as his health was greatly impaired.
-His proposed Divorce Bill, although voted in the chamber, had to be withdrawn on account of the strong opposition of the country.
-He retired from the administration on 21 October 1903, and Giolitti succeeded him as Prime Minister.
+However, his proposed divorce bill, although voted in the chamber, had to be withdrawn on account of the strong opposition of the country.
+He retired from the administration on 21 October 1903 due to his declining health, and Giolitti succeeded him as Prime Minister.
 Tired and ill, he died in Maderno on 26 December 1903.

 In popular culture

 On 15 September 1902, Zanardelli stayed at the Imperial Hotel Tramontano, owned by the Commendator Guglielmo Baron Tramontano of Sorrento, who was also the mayor of the city Sorrento.
 Baron Guglielmo Tramontano asked the musician brothers Giambattista and Ernesto De Curtis to compose and write a song in honour of Zanardelli, and the result became the famous Neapolitan song "Torna a Surriento" (Come Back to Sorrento).